SaishJ/React-Router/README.md

 ### 6. Nested Routes

 > React Router also hels to switch between portion of the view inside the page.
 React Router automatically forms the full path to the children routes.
 React Router provides `<Outlet />` component to render child component.

+### 7. Index Route

+> Sometimes want to one of the child route to render at the parent route level use Index Route.
+> Index Route contain `index` prop instead of `path` prop.